AlphaAtlas/VapourSynth-Super-Resolution-Helper/README.md

 Scripts that automate the installation of VapourSynth and a bunch of ESRGAN/MXnet super resolution stuff.
-Because it's a pain to install by hand, and you can upscale with a GUI.
+Because it's a pain to install by hand, and you can upscale with a GUI!

 ONLY supports Windows.
 Works best with Nvidia GPUs.